iria222/Manga-and-Anime-FileRenamer/README.md

 - <code style="color : red">*</code> {episode_number} : it will be replaced by a number.
 The files will be numbered in order starting by digit written in the `Starter number` field.
 - {season_number} : it will be replaced by the contents of the `Season number` field.

-If you want the numeric values (volume_number, episode_number and season_number) to have a specific number of digits, you can do it by adding <code style="color : green">:0 number_of_digits d</code> at the end of the placeholder.
+If you want the numeric values (volume_number, episode_number and season_number) to have a specific number of digits, you can do it by adding <code style="color : green">:0 number_of_digits d</code> at the end of the placeholder, where number_of_digits must be an integer greater than 0.

 #### Examples of correct renaming templates
 `{name} V{volume_number:02d}` -> One Piece V01<br/>